Viola-Siemens/Biome-Modifier-for-Fabric/README.md

   "type": "biome_modifier:add_features",
-  "biomes": "<registry name(s) of biomes>", "features": "<registry name of a single feature/list of registry names of features>", "step": "<step of world generation>"
+  "biomes": "<registry name(s) of biomes>", "features": "<registry name of a single feature/list of registry names of features>", "step": "<step of decoration generation>"
 }
 ```